fongc123/notes/Image Processing/Morphological Image Processing.md

 $X$ is the set of holes in the object (i.e., background pixels in the foreground), and $X_0$ is the set of all zeros except the starting hole.
 The above equation is repeated (i.e., region is dilated) until $X_k=X_{k-1}$ (i.e., size of $X$ is unchanged).

 > [!INFO]
-> The structuring element $B$ can be four-connectivity or eight-connectivity, where the latter includes diagonal pixels as well.
+> The structuring element $B$ can be <span style = "color:lightblue">four-neighbor connectivity</span> or <span style = "color:lightblue">eight-neighbor connectivity</span>, where the latter includes diagonal pixels as well.
 > $$
 > \begin{bmatrix}
 > \space & \checkmark & \space \\